Using Results Count Skills to Build A Strong Social Safety Net for Kentuckians

 The Results Count approach and its high action and high alignment framework aided the team’s efforts in a number of ways.

 Dustin Pugel, an analyst for the Kentucky Center for Economic Policy, found the power mapping sessions particularly useful.
-This work involved trying to understand who the primary movers of an issue are and how to bring in other people.
+This work involved trying to understand who the primary movers of an issue are and how to bring in other people.”

 Emily Beauregard, executive director of Kentucky Voices for Health, appreciated the sessions on tailoring messages to your audience and clearly communicating a desired result.
-If you frame your story around impact rather than policy language or data, it’s going to be much more engaging,” she explains.
+If you frame your story around impact rather than policy language or data, it’s going to be much more engaging,” she explained.

 The group also had plenty of practice leveraging data.
 To better understand how the proposed limits to Medicaid would affect Kentuckians in different areas, the leaders parsed out county-level data.
 They found that up to 40% of residents in Eastern Kentucky’s rural counties relied on Medicaid.
 They also noted that the proposed changes would cause some local hospitals to close, expanding the consequences to even more Kentuckians.

-Eventually, the coalition members began to think bigger—about what they wanted to achieve as a collective force.
+Eventually, the coalition members began to think bigger — about what they wanted to achieve as a collective force.
 ThriveKY’s mission has since broadened beyond defending Medicaid to focus on building a strong social safety net for all Kentuckians.

 ThriveKY’s Next Act